Graylog2/documentation/pages/indexer_failures.rst

 Indexer failures
 ================

-Every ``graylog2-server`` instance is constantly keeping track about every indexing operation it performs.
+Every ``graylog-server`` instance is constantly keeping track about every indexing operation it performs.
 This is important for making sure that you are not silently losing any messages.
 The web interface can show you a number of write operations that failed and also a list of failed operations.
-(Like any other information in the web interface this is also available via the REST APIs so you can hook it into your own monitoring systems.)
+Like any other information in the web interface this is also available via the REST APIs so you can hook it into your own monitoring systems.

 .. image:: /images/indexerfailures_1.png

-The failure informations are stored in a capped MongoDB collection that is limited in size.
+Information about the indexing failure is stored in a capped MongoDB collection that is limited in size.
 A lot (many tens of thousands) of failure messages should fit in there but it should not be considered a complete collection of all errors ever thrown.

 Dead letters